 where $\Gamma(\cdot)$ is the gamma-function.
 It was shown in \cite{li2011} that the small cap area with angle $0\leq \theta\leq \pi/2$ is given by

 where $F$ is the cumulative distribution function (cdf) of the beta distribution:

-It is easy to see that in our case the radius of the hypersphere $R=\sqrt{n}$ and $\sin^2(\theta)=r/n$.
-Therefore, the ratio of the area of the shadow to the area of the hypersphere is equal to
+It is easy to see that in our case the radius of the sphere is $R=\sqrt{n}$ and $\sin^2(\theta)=r/n$.
+Therefore, the ratio of the area of the shadow to the area of the sphere is equal to

 In particular, when $n=3$ and $r=1$

 Since the shadow caps of 8 unit balls do not overlap the total fraction of blocked light is equal to Moreover, one can show that the total fraction of blocked light goes to 0 as $n\to\infty$ for any fixed $r$.
 Indeed, we have that